slamora/brackets-wiki/How-to-Use-Brackets.md

 One of the goals of Brackets is to make it easy to make quick edits to different bits of code without having to jump around between files.

-Currently, we have an early implementation of this.
+Currently, Brackets has an early implementation of this.
 If you're in an HTML file, and you put the cursor inside a class or id attribute or a tag name, you can hit Ctrl/Cmd-E (for "edit").
 Brackets will search the CSS files in the file tree for relevant rules, then open up an inline editor embedded in the HTML